-It’s not clear where the John McCain-USS Forrestal rumor started, but it’s been widely circulated in forwarded emails.
-The gist of these emails is that McCain, who was held as a prisoner of war for five and a half years during the Vietnam War, was a “hotshot” pilot who crashed planes and started the USS Forrestal fire because he was trying to show off or was clowning around.
-These claims are often circulated with the subject line or headline “The Real John McCain”
+It’s not clear where the John McCain-USS Forrestal rumor started, but it’s been widely circulated in forwarded emails and disinformation blogs.
+The gist of these emails is that McCain, who was held as a prisoner of war for five-and-a-half years during the Vietnam War, was a “hotshot” pilot who crashed planes and sparked a blaze, all because he was showing off.

-In 2015, shortly after then-GOP presidential candidate Donald Trump said that John McCain was not a hero, the idea that McCain was responsible for the USS Forrestal fire was advanced by LewRockwell.com under the headline, “Trump is Correct, John McCain is NOT A Hero.”
-The post claims that McCain accidentally started the USS Forrestal fire by doing a “wet start” of his plane’s engine, and that the Navy covered it up:
+In 2015, shortly after GOP presidential candidate Donald Trump said that John McCain was not a hero, the idea that McCain was responsible for the USS Forrestal fire was advanced by LewRockwell.com under the headline, “Trump is Correct, John McCain is NOT A Hero.”
+The post’s author claims that McCain accidentally started the deadly fire by doing a “wet start” of his plane’s engine, and that the Navy subsequently covered it up: